Jeannie Rousseau: Wartime work

 Shortly before D-Day, a plan to evacuate her and two other agents was foiled by the Gestapo: she was arrested at La Roche-Derrien on April 28, 1944.
 She was the first to be caught, but even as she was being captured she warned her comrades and one escaped.
 First imprisoned and interrogated at Jacques Cartier prison in Rennes, she was deported from Pantin in August 1944 to Ravensbrück.
 From there she was sent to the Torgau labour camp where she organised a demonstration to protest against the use of prisoners in the manufacture of ammunition.
 As Jones put it: "AMNIARIX's reports stand brilliantly in the history of intelligence, and three concentration camps — Ravensbruck, Königsberg (a punishment camp), and Torgau could not break her."
 She was rescued by the Swedish Red Cross shortly before the end of the war.

 Life after the war

-While recovering in Sweden from tuberculosis contracted during her imprisonment, she met Henri de Clarens, who had been in the Buchenwald and Auschwitz concentration camps.
+While recovering in Sweden from tuberculosis contracted during her imprisonment, Rousseau met Henri de Clarens, who had been in the Buchenwald and Auschwitz concentration camps.
 The two married and had two children.
 De Clarens died in 1995.

 Rousseau worked as a freelance interpreter after the war, for the United Nations and other agencies.
 Avoiding interviews with reporters and historians, her story remained largely untold.
 In 1993, then as Madame Jeannie de Clarens, she agreed to accept the Central Intelligence Agency's Agency Seal Medal.
 She revealed more details of her story to journalist David Ignatius in 1998.
 Other awards included the Legion of Honour in 1955, supplemented by the grand officer medal in 2009.
-She also received the Resistance Medal and the Croix de guerre.
+Rousseau also received the Resistance Medal and the Croix de guerre.

-She died on 23 August 2017 in Montaigu, Vendée, aged 98.)
+Rousseau died on 23 August 2017 in Montaigu, in Vendée, aged 98.